jgfoster/vscode-gemstone/README.md

 ### Workspace

+Note: To use this extension you do not need to fork, clone, or download the GitHub project.
+The GitHub repository is needed only for development.
+The usage is integrated with VS Code and the needed parts are downloaded from the proper places (not GitHub) using the instructions below.

 To use this extension you need to have a Workspace with at least one open folder.
 In Code,
 * Select the `New Window` menu
 * Select the `Add Folder to Workspace...` menu and select a convenient folder